MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

         }
     }
 \end{proof}
 This is profound.
 For example, the cos-sin-Fourier-basis is hard to prove to be linearly independent.
-But we can use the \emph{stricter} property of orthogonality to prove that it must also be linearly independent.
+But we can use the *stricter* property of orthogonality to prove that it must also be linearly independent.

 It is good to know that although orthogonality helps us to prove linear independence, it doesn't help us to prove that a set is a base, because for that we also need the set to span the whole space.
 \begin{proof} In the infinite dimensional case, a orthogonal set $B \subseteq V$ does not have to be a base of $V$.
 A good example would be a set of linear functions in $V = C_{[a,b]}$ - they can never span quadratic functions.
 \end{proof}

-\paragraph{Fourier decomposition} \label{fourierDecomposition}
+**Fourier decomposition** \label{fourierDecomposition}
 In every vectorspace a vector can be expressed as a sum of the basevectors like this: $v = \alpha_1 b_1 + \alpha_2 b_2 + ...$ If the base is orthonormal, we additionally get the benefit that the coefficients $\alpha$ are very easy to calculate: $\alpha_i = v \innerprod b_i$.
 This way of calculating the coefficients is called the Fourier decomposition.

 \begin{proof} Let $B$ be an orthonormal base of $V$.
 Then for any $\vec{v} \in V$ the $n$th coefficient $\alpha_n$ can be easily calculated as \innerprodbr{\vec{v}}{\vec{b_n}} \\